-Figure 4.1: ADSR envelope as a block diagram, showing the trigger input (a control stream) and the audio output. sustain segment is reached before the "off" trigger is received.
 There are five parameters controlling the ADSR generator.
 First, a level parameter sets the output value at the end of the attack segment (normally the highest value output by the ADSR generator.)
-Second, an attack parameter gives the time duration of the attack segment, and third, a decay gives the duration of the decay segment.
+Second and third, the attack and decay parameters give the time duration of the attack and decay segments.
 Fourth, a sustain parameter gives the level of the sustain segment, as a fraction of the level parameter.
-Finally, the release parameter gives the duration of the release segment.
-These five values, together with the timing of the "on" and "off" triggers, fully determines the output of the ADSR generator.
+Finally, the release parameter gives the duration of the "on" and "off" triggers, fully determines the output of the ADSR generator.
 For example, the duration of the sustain portion is equal to the time between "on" and "off" triggers, minus the durations of the attack and decay segments.

+Figure 4.1: ADSR envelope as a block diagram, showing the trigger input (a control stream) and the audio output.

+Figure 4.2 graphs some possible outputs of an ADSR envelope generator.
+In part (a) we assume that the "on" and "off" triggers are widely enough separated that the sustain segment is reached before the "off" trigger is received.
 Parts (b) and (c) of Figure 4.2 show the result of following an "on" trigger quickly by an "off" one: (b) during the release segment, and (c) even earlier, during the attack.
 The ADSR generator reacts to these situations by canceling whatever remains of the attack and decay segments and continuing straight to the release segment.
 Also, an ADSR generator may be retriggered "on" before the release segment is finished or even during the attack, decay, or sustain segments.
 Part (d) of the figure shows a reattack during the sustain segment, and part (e), during the decay segment.

-The classic use of an ADSR envelope is when using a voltage-control key-board or a sequencer to make musical notes on a synthesizer.
-Depressing a key (for example) would generate an "on" trigger and releasing it, an "off" trigger.
+The classic application of an ADSR envelope is using a voltage-control keyboard or sequencer to make musical notes on a synthesizer.
+Depressing and releasing a key (for example) would generate "on" and "off" triggers.
 The ADSR generator could then control the amplitude of synthesis so that "notes" would start and stop with the keys.
-In addition to amplitude, the ADSR generator can (and often is) made to control the timbre of the notes, which can then be made to evolve naturally over the course of each note.
+In addition to amplitude, the ADSR generator can (and often is) made to control timbre, which can then be made to evolve naturally over the course of each note.